 2013 – Phase 1 Completed!
 Voters pass Warrant article in March to fund the the first Londonderry mile, which opened Nov, 2013!

-2012 – A formal “Rail Trail Use Agreement” is signed between the Town of Londonderry and the State of New Hampshire.
-The document allows Trailways to develop this state owned property as a Rail Trail, allows LT to apply for grants and to execute on the preliminary engineering study.
+2012 – The required “Rail Trail Use Agreement” is signed between the Town of Londonderry and the State of New Hampshire.
+The document allows LT to develop this state owned property as a Rail Trail, to apply for grants, and to execute on the preliminary engineering study.

-2011 – Londonderry Town Council voted to support the Rail Trail concept and authorizes Trailways to apply for grants and to pursue the required “use agreement” between the State and the Town of Londonderry.
+2011 – Londonderry Town Council votes to support the Rail Trail concept and authorizes Trailways to apply for grants and to pursue the required “use agreement” between the State and the Town.

-Meanwhile our neighbors in Derry complete their “Phase 2″, and link to Windham!
+2011 – Derry completes another section and links to Windham!
 Eight miles of Rail Trail is now open from southern Windham to downtown Derry!!

 2010 – Londonderry Trailways forms their Rail Trail subcommittee.
 Town Council authorizes LT to study all aspects of the abandoned rail corridor.

-2009 – The our neighbors in Derry completes their “Phase 1″ of Rail Trail south of the Rt 102 Depot.
+2009 – Derry completes their first section of Rail Trail south of the Rt 102 Depot (@ Sabatinos Restaurant)

 2006 – Windham takes a lead role and opens a beautiful 3.5 mile section of paved rail trail for all to enjoy.

-2003 – a feasibility study was conducted by the NHDOT & the Southern NH Planning Comm and was attended by member representatives from each Town.
+2003 – a feasibility study was conducted by the NHDOT & the Southern NH Planning Comm.
 The conclusion of this study supported converting this abandon rail corridor into a paved Rail Trail.
-Immediately the Town of Windham took the lead in developing its portion of the rail trail.